Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/invert.rst

    Invert Node.

-This node inverts the colors in the input image, producing a negative.
+The *Invert Node* inverts the colors in the input image, producing a negative.

 Inputs